joeyparrish/pokeheim/testing-script.md

 1. Open the chest, verify that only useful stuff appears in it
 1. At the locations below, left-ctrl + middle-click on map to teleport
    1. Run "findlocation WoodHouse1" or "findlocation WoodHouse2"
+   1. Go there
+   1. Run "catchemall" because crypt monsters are annoying during testing
-   1. Find a chest in a house
+   1. Find a chest in the house/crypt
    1. Verify that only useful stuff appears in it
    1. Repeat for one of "findlocation Crypt2", "findlocation Crypt3",
       or "findlocation Crypt4"